FAQ about Managed Service for MySQL®®

 ssd-network-nonreplicated

-) or local SSD storage (local-ssd
+) or local SSD (local-ssd

 network-ssd